BelmiroMungoi/banking-api/DOCS.md

 ## Actors

- - **ADMIN:** Should be able to access all the functionality of the system such as: Create an account, generate a credit/debit card, create a statement, view statements, create an invoice, deposit money, transfer money, balance enquiry and more.
+ - **ADMIN:** Should be able to access all the functionality of the system such as: Create an account, generate a credit/debit card, create a statement, view statements, create an invoice, deposit money, transfer money, balance enquiry, accept loan requests, decline loan requests and more.
- - **MANAGER:** Should be able to create an account, create statement, generate a credit/debit card, deposit money, transfer money.
+ - **MANAGER:** Should be able to create an account, create statement, generate a credit/debit card, deposit money, transfer money, accept loan requests, decline loan requests.
- - **USER:** Should be able to create an account, generate a credit card, deposit money, transfer money, draw money, balance enquiry, view statements, pay invoice, make purchases, add contacts.
+ - **USER:** Should be able to create an account, generate a credit card, deposit money, transfer money, withdraw money, balance enquiry, view statements, pay invoice, make purchases, add contacts, make loan requests.

 ## Functional Requirements